Sohett/zoom-meeting-scheduler/back/README.md

 npm run dev:local
 ```

-This will trigger a local call to lambda with a event simulating the payload.
+This will trigger a local call to the Node.js `index.js:handler` with an event passed as payload (as it would be on Lambda AWS).
 The event can be found in the `cases` [folder](https://github.com/Sohett/zoom-meeting-scheduler/tree/master/back/dev/cases)

 ### 💻 Local keep alive Server